Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

 Experiencing difficulties with communication

-Individual may not be able to report abuse or provide any details.
+The individual may not be able to report abuse or provide any details.

 Complete the boxes below to describe what is meant by restrictive practice and when it may be used.

 It may be used when there is a risk of serious harm to the individual or others that can only be managed with restraint.
 It must legally and ethically justifiable and the least restrictive option should always be used.
+Restrictive practice should only be used as a last resort.

 Complete the diagram to list factors that have featured in cases of adult abuse and neglect.
 An example has been provided for you.